Rhea Perlman: Motion pictures

 In the 1990s, Perlman starred in several TV movies and motion pictures.
 In 1992, she starred in the made-for-TV-movie, To Grandmother's House We Go opposite Ashley Olsen and Mary-Kate Olsen, playing the wife of Jerry Van Dyke's character; the couple kidnapped the Olsen Twins' characters, hoping to cash in on ransom before Christmas.
-Other TV films in which she starred included the dramas A Place to Be Loved and In Spite of Love.
-Perlman's motion picture roles included There Goes The Neighborhood (1992), Canadian Bacon (1995), Carpool (1996), Sunset Park (1996), and Matilda (1996).
-She had a cameo in the film 10 Items Or Less (2006), and also starred in the 2007 independent film Love Comes Lately.
+Other TV films in which Perlman starred included the dramas A Place to Be Loved and In Spite of Love.
+Her motion picture roles included There Goes The Neighborhood (1992), Canadian Bacon (1995), Carpool (1996), Sunset Park (1996), and Matilda (1996).
+Perlman had a cameo in the film 10 Items Or Less (2006), and also starred in the 2007 independent film Love Comes Lately.

 In 1994, Perlman voiced 9-Eye in The Timekeeper, a Circle-Vision show at the Magic Kingdom in Tomorrowland.
 She later starred in the 1996 sitcom Pearl as the title character and was featured on the 2001 TV drama Kate Brasher.
-Among her notable guest appearances was on the fourth-season premiere of Becker, which starred Cheers co-star Ted Danson.
-Perlman also appeared in a 2000 television film How to Marry a Billionaire: A Christmas Tale, in which she impersonated Jackie Kennedy.
-She also portrayed a therapist called Dr. Parella in the 2000 film Secret Cutting, which follows the story of a young girl named Dawn who self-injures.
+Among Perlman's notable guest appearances was on the fourth-season premiere of Becker, which starred Cheers co-star Ted Danson.
+She also appeared in a 2000 television film How to Marry a Billionaire: A Christmas Tale, in which Perlman impersonated Jackie Kennedy.
+That same year, Perlman portrayed a therapist called Dr. Parella in the film Secret Cutting, which follows the story of a young girl named Dawn who self-injures.
 In 2007, Perlman appeared as Bertha in the West End of London in the comedy Boeing Boeing.
-In 2008, she starred in the Hallmark Channel original movie, The Christmas Choir, and appeared in Beethoven's Big Break in 2008 as Patricia Benji.
-In 2009, she appeared as Tanya's mother on the series Hung for Home Box Office Networks.
-In 2011, Perlman had a guest appearance as Mittens in one episode of Wilfred.
+The following year, she starred in the Hallmark Channel original movie, The Christmas Choir, and appeared in Beethoven's Big Break as Patricia Benji.
+In 2009, Perlman appeared as Tanya's mother on the series Hung for Home Box Office Networks.
+Two years later, Perlman had a guest appearance as Mittens in one episode of Wilfred.

 In 2009, Perlman and her daughter Lucy DeVito starred in the off-Broadway play Love, Loss, and What I Wore, adapted by Nora and Delia Ephron, at the Westside Theatre.
-From 2014 to 2017, she starred in a recurring role on The Mindy Project as Danny's mother, Annette Castellano.
+From 2014 to 2017, Perlman starred in a recurring role on The Mindy Project as Danny's mother, Annette Castellano.

 In 2023, Perlman earned critical praise for playing Barbie creator Ruth Handler in Greta Gerwig's film Barbie.